etingof/talks/pycon-type-hinting/source/slides.rst

 * By subclassing `Generic` class
 * New generic types are parameterizable with generic or concrete types.
-* Way to statically type related atteibutes and method parameters
+* Way to statically type related attributes and method parameters

 .. nextslide::